easyuc/EasyUC/uc-dsl/examples/reentrancy/README.md

 made by the adversary affect execution in the real and ideal worlds.
 In particular, note how the script transfers control back and forth between the environment and adversary.

+Depending on the state a party of the real functionality is in, an attempt by the adversary to resume it may result in failure, giving control to the root port of the environment - which may in turn give control to the root of the adversary, which may try another scheduling option.
+We use this approach rather than giving control back to the adversary, so that it's possible to define termination metrics for use in the EasyCrypt proofs.

 There is also a simple one party functionality [Main.uc](Main.uc) that uses `Comp`, supplying concrete inputs and checking that it gets the